Michael-Fares/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

-"One and only one" actor to "one or many" films. eg. One and only one unique actor can be in either one film or many different films
+"One and only one" actor to "one or many" films. eg. One and only one unique actor can be in either one film or many different films.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?